Heisenmali/epicodus-lessons/README.md

 3. Integration
   * Initial routes and index page with all dependencies
-  * Component for viewing: list-animal
+  * Component for viewing: list-users
-  * Component for editing: edit-animal
+  * Component for editing: edit-user
-  * Component for adding: new-animal
+  * Component for adding: new-user
-  * Pipe to filter animals by age: age.pipe

 4. UX/UI
   * Develop custom style